RoaraxAli/GreenLeaf/readme.md

 Ensure the MySQL server is running and accessible.

-Dependency Issues:
-Run composer install to ensure all PHP dependencies are installed.
-Run npm install for JavaScript dependencies if applicable.

 404 Errors:
 Confirm the web server is pointing to the public directory.
 Check .htaccess configuration for Apache servers.